Note: You can find the charts & graphs for the Big Story at the end of the following section.

 Entering the holiday slowdown

 As we mentioned in the Big Story, the market is cooling on both the buy and the sell sides.
 When there are fewer sellers, there are also fewer buyers, because some buyers are selling their homes to move to others in the same market.
-New listings have declined faster than sales, causing inventory to decline near the historically low level we experienced last winter.
+New listings have declined faster than sales, causing inventory to decline near the all-time low level we experienced last winter.
 However, the key difference is that fewer buyers are on the market — so, even with low inventory, buyers can still find the home that’s right for them.
 The low inventory has insulated prices from a major reversal.
-Single-family home prices have declined 29% from the March peak, which matches remarkably well with the increasing cost of a loan due to the rate increases.
-Not that you would or could finance the whole cost of the $2.2 million median home at 3.5% in March, but the cost of a $2.2 million mortgage at 3.5% is essentially the same as the cost of November’s $1.56 million median-priced home at 6.5%.
-Condo prices haven’t declined as significantly as single-family homes in Marin, they have maintained price gains over the past 24 months with the exception of San Mateo condos, which are now lower than in November 2020.
+In fact, Sonoma condo prices reached an all-time high in November.
+Although prices have contracted, especially single-family homes in Marin, they have maintained price gains over the past 24 months with the exception of San Mateo condos, which are now lower than in November 2020.

 Inventory continues to decline, following seasonal trends

-San Francisco, along with the rest of the country, has not returned to anywhere near pre-pandemic inventory levels after the buying boom last year.
-Inventory in 2022 failed to accumulate meaningfully throughout this year.
+Silicon Valley, along with the rest of the country, has not returned to anywhere near pre-pandemic inventory levels after the buying boom last year.
 We can compare sales and new listings from 2021 to 2022 to see the effects of fewer homes coming to market.
 Fewer homes and the rising rate environment have dropped demand.
-Softening demand has brought the market back to a sellers’ market for single-family homes and toward balance for condos despite declining inventory.
+Softening demand has brought the market toward balance despite declining inventory.

 Months of Supply Inventory (MSI) quantifies the supply/demand relationship by measuring how many months it would take for all current homes listed on the market to sell at the current rate of sales.
 The long-term average MSI is around three months in California, which indicates a balanced market.
 An MSI lower than three indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while a higher MSI indicates there are more sellers than buyers (meaning it’s a buyers’ market).
-MSI trended higher (away from a sellers’ market) in the spring and summer before inventory began to decline due to steady sales and a drop in new listings.
-The lack of inventory for single-family homes and condos has driven MSI lower, indicating the market favors sellers for single-family homes still indicate a sellers’ market, but just barely for Napa and Solano counties.
+MSI has trended higher (from a sellers’ market toward balance) since late spring, but despite the changing market environment, North Bay single-family homes still indicate a sellers’ market, but just barely for Napa and Solano counties.
 The condo markets in Napa and Sonoma are still in a sellers’ market, while the Marin and Solano markets favor buyers.

 Local Lowdown Data